 My work at Orbs involves using our blockchain technology to create social impact.
 For this purpose, we created the Hexa Foundation.
 Our projects at the Foundation seek to solve some of our region’s most pressing issues, using blockchain as a tool.
 We are very excited to be working with the WEF, and together make progress towards making the world a better place one block at a time.

-As part of our effort to enable a healthier global blockchain ecosystem, Hexa Foundation focuses on three goals: Education, research and special projects.
+As part of our effort to enable a healthier global blockchain ecosystem, Hexa Foundation focuses on three goals: Education, research [nate embed the page for research pieces please] and special projects.

 This month, as part of our effort to educate regulators, we lead a professional meeting with Israel’s Ministry of Finance to explore and demonstrate the value of blockchain.
 Along with my co-workers at Orbs - Andrey Dulkin, Ilan Sterk, Shiran Hodeda & Ran Hammer, we delved into the basics of blockchain and also discussed potential real-world uses and benefits of the technology to state representatives.
 We have held multiple seminars in the past for various government offices, and we look forward to continuing working with the state as educators while this technology gains better understanding and traction.

 On May 6th, Orbs and our partner Yozma Fund had the privilege of hosting the Honorable Mayor of Seoul and his delegation in Tel Aviv for a special lunch, attended by high caliber members of the Israeli entrepreneurial tech scene (and some 20 journalists).
 The event consisted of several VIP guests who were asked to advise the Mayor on how to turn Seoul into a start-up hub and input on how to launch a $2 billion Seoul Innovation Fund.